boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/samples/v3.3.40-or-later/wpf.md

 # Embedding Bold BI Dashboards in WPF using the Embedded SDK

-The link has been provided to [download](https://onpremise-demo.boldbi.com/getting-started/wpf/sample.zip) the sample application, which demonstrates the dashboard rendering with the list of dashboards available in your Bold BI server and followed by steps to create a new embedding application in the `WPF` on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/wpf-sample) the sample application, which demonstrates the rendering of dashboard available in your Bold BI server and followed by steps to create a new embedding application in the `WPF` on your own.

 > **NOTE:** Reading the [Getting Started](/embedded-bi/javascript-based/getting-started/) section of the documentation is the best way to get started.
 The `Getting Started` guide gives you enough information that you need to know before working on the sample.

 ## Sample to embed dashboard

- 1. Please [download](https://onpremise-demo.boldbi.com/getting-started/wpf/sample.zip) the WPF Forms sample .
+ 1. Please [get](https://github.com/boldbi/wpf-sample) the WPF Forms sample .

  2. You need to set the following properties in the `EmbedProperties.cs` file as follows.
     ![Embed Properties](/static/assets/embedded/javascript/sample/images/wpf-props.png#max-width=80%)